Alexander Tormasov: Early life

-Alexander Tormasov was born on 22 August 1752 into an old Russian noble family.
+Alexander Tormasov was born on 22 August 1752 into an old ethnic Russian noble family.
 At the age of ten, he entered service as a Page of Honour, then, aged 20 in 1772 he began military service as a lieutenant of the Vyatka infantry regiment.
 Within a few weeks he joined the staff of Yakov Bruce as aide-de-camp.
 Three years later Tormasov formed and headed the Finland Chasseur regiment with the rank of lieutenant colonel.
 In 1782 Prince Potemkin charged to him an operation in the Crimea.
-Following that Tormasov commanded the Dolmatsky Hussars, on the base of which he formed and led the Aleksandrian light cavalry regiment with the rank of colonel.
+Following that Tormasov commanded the Dalmatsky Hussars, on the base of which he formed and led the Aleksandriysk Light Cavalry Regiment with the rank of colonel.

+Tormasov was a Freemason, dedicated no later than 1785.

-Time as general
+First time as general

 In 1788–1791 he took part in the Russo-Turkish War, serving at the Siege of Ochakov and the Danube river raids, and was promoted to major general on 21 March 1791.
 He commanded the left flank cavalry at the storm of Machin, for which he received the Order of St. George 3rd Class.
-In 1792 and 1794 he successfully acted against the Polish–Lithuanian Commonwealth during the Polish–Russian War of 1792 and Kościuszko Uprising, commanding a column under Suvorov in the assault on Prague.
+In 1792 and 1794 he [in general] successfully acted against the Polish–Lithuanian Commonwealth during the Polish–Russian War of 1792 and Kościuszko Uprising, being at Maciejowice and commanding a column under Suvorov in the assault on Praga, awarded Golden Weapon for Bravery.
+He was also commanding at Racławice, a failed engagement.

 Like many other generals of this time, he was dismissed by Emperor Paul I on 11 July 1799 and was imprisoned in the Dünamünde fortress for several months.
 On 16 November 1800 he was restored in the army.
 On 15 September 1801, on the day of the coronation of the new Emperor Alexander I he was promoted to Full General of cavalry.
 Later he took up an administrative post until 1803.